 One of the defining features of biological systems is their impressive ability to adapt to their environments in a seemingly open-ended way.
 Populations of individuals can adapt to a fitness landscape through natural selection.
 Populations of neurons can learn to perform tasks that are far from the ones they were evolved to perform.
-Populations of cells in an organism can maintain homeostasis and development despite large variations in the external environment.
-Populations of biomolecules within cells adapt to the needs of the cell.
+Populations of cells in an organism can maintain homeostasis and development despite large variations in external environment.

 My work aims to understand this adaptability and how it comes about.
-What are the fundamental principles that allow a system to be adaptable?
+What are the fundamental principles that allow a system to adapt?
 What sets the limits of adaptability?
 How can we design systems that function optimally in uncertain environments?
-I look for answers to these questions using approaches rooted in physics and computer science.
+I look for answers to these questions using approaches rooted in physics, math, and computer science.

-While adaptation often occurs through interactions at the level of individuals, the quality of adaptation is typically only apparent at the level of the population.
-For instance, individual synapses adapt through synaptic potentiation and depression, but the function of the brain is the result of all the synapses working together.
-Because of this, studying adaptation requires analyzing biological systems at a hierarchy of scales, from molecules to individuals.
-This is why my work also focuses on building effective models of biological systems, that can approximate the behavior of such systems without modeling all their intricacies.
+Adaptation can occur across scales: for instance, individual synapses adapt through synaptic potentiation and depression, but brain function is the result of all synapses working together.
+This is why my work also focuses on building effective models of biological systems, that can approximate the behavior of such systems at a hierarchy of scales.
 One such project modeled how the CRISPR immune system in bacteria handles a viral infection.
-Another project involved building thermodynamically-inspired models of transcriptional regulation in prokaryotes.
-And I also work on modeling protein evolution using statistics methods applied to the proteins' amino acid sequences.
+Another project involved building thermodynamically-inspired models of transcriptional regulation in eukaryotic cells.
+And I also work on modeling protein evolution using statistical methods and machine learning on the proteins' amino acid sequences.

 In what now seems like a different life, I also worked in theoretical high-energy physics, focusing on various aspects of the AdS/CFT duality in string theory.